School of Planning, Public Policy and Management

 Department of Planning, Public Policy and Management

 The Department of Planning, Public Policy and Management was officially established in 1982.
-PPPM was created from the merger of the Wallace School of Community Service and Public Affairs (CSPA) and the Department of Urban and Regional Planning.
-The new Department was located in the School of Architecture and Allied Arts to form PPPM.
-The department was authorized to offer the University's accredited professional master's degrees in urban planning and in public affairs as well as the BA/BS in planning, public policy and management.
+Referred to often as "3PM" or PPPM, it was created from the merger of the Wallace School of Community Service and Public Affairs (CSPA) and the Department of Urban and Regional Planning.
+The new department was located in the School of Architecture and Allied Arts to form PPPM.
+The department was authorized to offer the University's accredited professional master's degrees in urban planning and public affairs as well as the BA/BS in planning, public policy and management.

 The Department of Urban and Regional Planning

-The Department of Urban and Regional Planning began in 1966 at the initiative of Fred Cuthbert, Head of the Department of Landscape Architecture.
+Prior to the Department of PPPM, there was the Department of Urban and Regional Planning begun in 1966 at the initiative of Fred Cuthbert, then head of the Department of Landscape Architecture.
 Cuthbert hired William Dale to serve as the first head and sole faculty member of the program.
-In 1969, Richard Ragatz took over as Head and two additional positions were filled, giving the Department the necessary FTE required for AIP recognition.
-The Master of Urban and Regional Planning degree was recognized by the American Planning Association in 1970.
+In 1969, Richard Ragatz took over as head and two additional positions were filled, giving the Department the necessary FTE required for AIP recognition.
+The Master of Urban and Regional Planning (MURP) degree was recognized by the American Planning Association in 1970.

 The Lila Acheson Wallace School of Community Service and Public Affairs (CSPA)